 - Cleaning – Cork floors are a beautiful and environmentally friendly flooring option, but they require some regular care to stay looking their best.
 By sweeping or vacuuming regularly and taking care not to spill any liquids on the surface, you can keep your cork floor looking great for years to come.

 - Needs Upkeep – So while cork is beautiful and environmentally friendly, it’s not the best flooring option for high-traffic or wet areas.
 If you’re looking for a natural flooring material that can handle a little of water and wear and tear, consider bamboo instead.
 Bamboo is strong and durable, making it a great choice for kitchens, bathrooms, or other active spaces in your home.
 Have you decided on a flooring material yet?
 If not, maybe bamboo is the perfect option for you.

-Flooring Materials For Seniors To Avoid
+Non Slip Flooring For Seniors To Avoid

 - Natural Stone – So, if you’re thinking of installing natural stone flooring in your home, be sure to factor in the extra maintenance and upkeep that is required to keep the material looking its best.
 And remember that polished stone floors can be very slippery when wet!
 If you’re still interested in this hardy and beautiful flooring option, talk to a professional about installing a radiant heating system under the surface to keep your feet warm all winter long.

 - Ceramic or Porcelain Tile – So, what’s the verdict?
 If you’re looking for a durable, water-resistant flooring material that will last a lifetime and can take a beating, tile is your best bet.
 Just be sure to choose wisely when it comes to type of tile–honed tiles may be less slippery than standard options.
 And if you end up choosing regular tile, apply a sealant or anti-slip coating for extra safety.